 Autism Support Dogs: Is a Service Dog or Therapy Dog Better?

-It’s a fact that pets benefit people with all sort of developmental disorders and mental health problems.
+It is a fact that pets benefit those with developmental disorders and mental health problems.
 This realization has led to a broader variety of training in animals, particularly in dogs.

 It’s now possible to hone in on the specific needs of an individual and match these with the right dog.
 Dogs can help those with autism.